 Chinese New Year

 Chinese New Year (CNY) takes place at the beginning of the Chinese calendar year.
-It is a major holiday in Singapore, where Chinese citizens count for 74.3 per cent of the population20, respectively.
+It is a major holiday in Singapore, where Chinese citizens count for 74.3 per cent of the population20.
 The holiday is celebrated with street parades and family gatherings, as well as the giving of fruits and delicacies.

 In Singapore, Taiwan, and Vietnam, CNY shopping tends to peak in the two weeks before the holiday21 itself.
 This allows people to buy gifts in advance, as well as purchase clothing and home decor for the festivities and for the new year ahead.
 With locals busy enjoying the festivities and participating in family rituals during the two days of the CNY public holiday, they spend less time shopping online on those two days.
 In fact, online sales begin to dip five days before CNY.

 To boost online sales during the season and introduce eCommerce to older demographics, online platforms have made themselves visible during public CNY festivities22 in Singapore.
 This year, Shopee and Native, a tour-booking platform, set up booths at Chinatown as part of the CNY bazaar.

 Smaller merchants can take a cue from these eCommerce giants’ steps and sell CNY-themed items.
 For example, those selling fashion can find clothing manufacturers who can make modern apparel inspired by the traditional Chinese aesthetic.

 Hari Raya Puasa and Ramadan

 There is no fixed annual date for observing Ramadan, as it depends on the Islamic calendar, which in turn is based on lunar cycles.
-Hari Raya Puasa 2019 will be celebrated on June 5.
+Hari Raya Puasa 2021 will be celebrated on May 12th and May 13th.

 Other Noteworthy eCommerce Events